 It is a long and legally-technical process and whilst some people represent themselves, most will benefit from having experienced representation.

-See more about what happens in employment tribunal cases in our main guide to employment tribunals and other articles on this website about the different stages of making an employment tribunal claim.
+See more about what happens in employment tribunal cases in our guide to employment tribunals and other articles on this website about the different stages of making an employment tribunal claim.
 These are listed at the end of this article.

 How to prove sex discrimination

 As in all areas of employment law, to succeed in an employment tribunal, you need to have good evidence to prove your case.

 Sex discrimination cases are no different.
 Generally speaking, the burden of proof starts with you proving facts that show discriminatory conduct or at least show an inference of discrimination.

 After that, it usually passes to the employer to disprove the allegations or show there was an innocent or non-discriminatory explanation for the treatment.

 We often see employers argue that sexual harassment, for example, was consensual or that it was workplace banter.
 Quite clearly you are not going to consent to being humiliated, offended or degraded.